DFE-Digital/apply-for-teacher-training/docs/deployment_checklist.md

 When the production deployment has finished ask another developer to go through the following checks:

-1. Notify the rest of the team via Slack that production is deployed.
+1. Notify the rest of the team via Slack that production is deployed and that final checks are being made.
 2. Check
    [Sentry](https://sentry.io/organizations/dfe-bat/issues/?project=1765973)
    for runtime errors.
 These should also be shared in Slack in the